pawelblaszczyk5/book-store-server/README.md

 - MongoDB
 - Express
 ## Contributing
 I am open for any advices and tips.
-Feel free to open an issue if something is fundamentally wrong or something like that.
+Feel free to open an issue if you have any suggestion.
 ## License
 [MIT](https://choosealicense.com/licenses/mit/)